This guide takes you to the quiet north eastern corner of Yorkshire, where the county meets the sea.

 There are many guide books to Paris, but the gorgeously illustrated A PARIS YEAR is a guide book not just for those walking the streets of the City of Light but for the armchair traveller, the dreamer, the person who has been to Paris and wants to reminisce.

 Chris Stewart turns another leaf on his life in southern Spain in this evocative and very funny sequel to ‘Driving Over Lemons’.
-He chronicles the highs and lows of life on the farm in Andalucia.

 A spiritual and practical companion on the pilgrimage from St Jean to Santiago de Compostella.
 15th edition (published in 2018).